thecoshman/pir-8/ISA.md

 ## Flag register

-The flag register can be be read and wrote to as a general purpose register, though note what instructions can overwrite those flags.
-ALU and Compare instructions can effect the value of the flags.
+The flag register can be be read and wrote to as a general purpose register, though keep in mind that ALU and Compare instructions can effect the value of the flags.
-Below is a description of what each bit in the flag register denote.
 Not all of the bits have a specified role (yet), though the CLRF operation will still clear them.
+A value of `1` denotes the flag as 'set', whilst a value of `0` denotes  the flag is 'unset'.
+Below is a description of what each bit in the flag register denotes.

 Bit | Letter | Description
 ----|--------|------------